fl3pp/moonlander_firmware/readme.md

 The idea is as following:

-- A single shift press without other presses toggles a caps-lock mode for umlauts, in all layers.
-Leaving the umlaut layer resets the shift-caps
+- A single shift press without other presses toggles a caps-lock mode for umlauts.
+Leaving the umlaut layer resets the caps-lock
-- Holding the shift down should also work as expected, no matter in which layer the shift was first pressed
+- Holding the shift down should also work as expected, no matter in which layer the shift was first pressed down

 The corresponding implementation can be found in `features/umlaut.c-h`.